 In your East Nashville explorations, make sure to plan a stop to Holland House Bar & Refuge.
 It has an easygoing atmosphere, a thoughtful farm-to-table menu and a creative catalog of artisanal cocktails served up by expert bartenders.
 Located behind the Holland House is the new Pharmacy Burger Parlor and Beer Garden, a popular restaurant that serves house-made sodas and shakes, gourmet and unique hamburgers and brats, as well as a nice selection of high-end beers.
 Rumours East offers an eclectic, predominately farm to table menu including a variety of tantalizing items from Halibut to Steak.
 The backyard area is one of the best you will find in Nashville; your own little oasis in the heart of East Nashville.

 Another new restaurant to the scene is Mas Tacos Por Favor, described by many as “the best thing since country music in Nashville.”
 Originally a mobile food truck, it also has a permanent location.
 Add fresh salsa and guacamole to tacos and enchiladas and you have a neighborhood favorite.
 Local bakeries are not scarce, as Sweet 16th offers daily-made scones, muffins, cakes, and Mamarangues.
 Glazed sells handmade doughnuts, while Nashville Sweets specializes in handcrafted cake pops, cupcakes, cakes, and other desserts.
 Bella Nashville Bakery is a new grab-and-go bakery that is bread-focused and features whole-wheat bread with freshly ground wheat, rustic sourdough and baguettes along with freshly-made sandwiches and breakfast items.

 Margot Cafe and Bar, housed in an antique gas station turned brick-and-timber gourmet restaurant uses only fresh ingredients gathered that day.
-Also check Margot’s other restaurant located just across the street.
-Marché Artisan Foods is a European-style bistro that serves breakfast, lunch, dinner, and a popular weekend brunch.
+Check Margot’s other restaurant located just across the street, Marché Artisan Foods, a European-style bistro that serves breakfast, lunch, dinner, and a popular weekend brunch.
 At The Silly Goose, everything is fresh and made to order.
 The menu is full of wraps, sandwiches and salads that are perfect for a lunch time experience.
 Their motto is to use “local, organic, sustainably-produced, minimally-manipulated food.”

 Nashville’s first vegetarian restaurant, The Wild Cow, serves vegetarian and vegan fare in a fun, casual atmosphere.
 All food is purchased in its whole form, and they also make their own sauces, dressings, soup stocks, etc.

 Also an artist’s haven, Five Points is home to several galleries including the Art & Invention Gallery and adjoining studio, Garage Mahal.
-Having five to six shows annually, including the signature Tomato Art Show in August and Holiday Artisan Show in December, Art & Invention Gallery focuses on inventiveness in fine art, crafts, and original furniture.
+Having five to six shows annually, including the signature Tomato Art Show in August and Holiday Artisan Show in December, Art & Invention Gallery focuses on inventiveness in fine art, crafts and original furniture.
 Named Nashville’s “Best Neighborhood Event,” the Tomato Art Festival is a laid back event that has attracted regional and national attention for its celebration of the fruit.

 Visitors and locals alike are increasingly finding themselves crossing the river to sample the varied eating and nightlife venues available in East Nashville.
 Whether you're in the mood for great music or incredible food, you can find them all just east of downtown.